Software apps and online services

 For handling user input a common game pad (Xbox360® controller) shall be used which is connected via USB to a laptop running 64bit Debian GNU/Linux.
 On this computer a client application shall be executed which both retrieves control signals from the game pad and holds the data link to the server application.
 The latter is executed for simplicity reasons on the low-cost development platform Beaglebone Black which also runs Debian GNU/Linux as operating system.
 Representing an operational machine a simple electronic circuit with an AVR microcontroller, an LED and USB connectivity is attached to the Beaglebone Black.
 It is to demonstrate reactions to user inputs with the game pad.
 The following figure gives an overview of the scenario just described.

-The software both for the client and the server application shall be developed in Ada because the Ada toolchain could easily be installed both on the x86 x64 (laptop) and the ARM (Beaglebone Black) system.
+The software both for the client and the server application shall be developed in Ada because the Ada toolchain could easily be installed both on the x86 x64 (laptop) and the ARM (Beaglebone Black) system.3.
+Realization of the Concept

 In the following the realization of the concept is described: